amerand/CANDID/README.md

 ### CONFIG parameters

-A global dictionnary CONFIG to set parameters.
+A global dictionary CONFIG to set parameters.
 The list of default parameters is shown each time the library is loaded.
 To modify the parameters, you should do it as such:
 ```
 >>> candid.CONFIG['longExecWarning'] = 300
 ```